 We started seeing a specialist at the start of the year.
-Ben and I both underwent testing and then sat down with our provider to make a plan.
+My husband and I both underwent testing and then sat down with our provider to make a plan.
 I’ve mentally and emotionally been healing over time.
-It’s sad to think about but I finally feel like I’ve reached a time where another miscarriage, though unlikely according to my doctor, wouldn’t absolutely destroy me.
+It’s sad to think about, but I finally feel like I’ve reached a time where another miscarriage, though unlikely according to my doctor, wouldn’t absolutely destroy me.
 That being said, another year has passed and that’s just hard.
 [Secondary] infertility is hard.

 8 things you should never say to your friend going through infertility: